uic-nlp-lab/Chicago-crime-vis-corpus/README.md

 # Chicago-crime-vis-corpus
 The Chicago-crime-vis corpus is a multimodal corpus containing data from the study of interactions of 16 subjects with a visualization expert.
 The participants explored visualizations on a large screen related to Chicago crime data to determine the deployment of police officers based on crimes in different areas of the city, time of the day, season, etc. For the interaction they used speech and hand gesture and the Visualization Expert was a human generating visualization from a different room.
 The corpus has 3179 transcribed utterances covering 1,879 word types and a vocabulary of 38,105 word tokens.

+The corpus has been referenced in the following publications:

+1. A. Kumar, J. Aurisano, B. Di Eugenio, and A. Johnson.
+(2020).
+[Intelligent Assistant for Exploring Data Visualizations.](https://aaai.org/ocs/index.php/FLAIRS/FLAIRS20/paper/view/18496) In Proceedings of the 33rd International FLAIRS Conference, Miami, FL, May 17-20.
+2. A. Kumar, B. Di Eugenio, J. Aurisano, and A. Johnson.
+(2020).
+[Augmenting Small Data to Classify Contextualized Dialogue Acts for Exploratory Visualization.](https://aclanthology.org/2020.lrec-1.74/) In Proceedings of the 12th Language Resources and Evaluation Conference (LREC).
+Marseille, France, May 11-16.
+3. A. Kumar, B. Di Eugenio, J. Aurisano,  A. Johnson, A. Alsaiari, N. Flowers, A. Gonzalez and J. Leigh.
+[Multimodal Coreference Resolution for Exploratory Data Visualization Dialogue: Context-Based Annotation and Gesture Identification.](http://semdial.org/anthology/people/a/abhinav-kumar/)SemDial 2017, The 21st Workshop on the Semantics and Pragmatics of Dialogue, August 15-17,  Saarbrücken, Germany.

+## Dataset

 This repository contains three folders -
 #### Annotations: